Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Framework

 Figure~\ref{fig:RefineChat} illustrates the design of \sysname{} framework.
-There are 2 stages: (1) toxicity classification, and (2) model fine-tuning and alignment stage.
+There are 2 stages: (1) \textit{toxicity classification}, and (2) \textit{model fine-tuning and alignment stage}.

 \para{Toxicity classification stage.}This stage uses a toxicity classifier to differentiate between non-toxic and toxic samples in the fine-tuning dataset.
-Any toxicity classifier can be used in this stage. \textit{We investigate the potential of LLM-based toxicity classification using a zero-shot prompting strategy.} Our prompts contain 3 parts: \textit{{(a) Input}}, which contains the input sample \ie a context-response pair from the fine-tuning dataset. \textit{{(b) Description}} explains the input format. \textit{{(c) Instruction}} is the task to perform on the input, \ie classification.
-We propose a zero-shot prompting approach that leverages the instruction following and safety alignment abilities of LLMs.
+Any toxicity classifier can be used in this stage. \textit{Recall that this toxicity classifier can be biased or imperfect.} In addition to using existing toxicity classifiers~\cite{perspective,openai-moderation}, we investigate the potential of LLM-based toxicity classification using a zero-shot prompting strategy that leverages the instruction following and safety alignment abilities of LLMs.
 We call this \textit{Refusal approach}.

-\textit{Refusal approach.} In this approach, we use a safety-aligned LLM to identify toxic samples.
-When a user prompts a safety-aligned LLM with problematic content, the model usually responds with a refusal statement as a follow-up utterance \eg \textit{`I apologize, but I cannot fulfill your request...'}~\cite{touvron2023llama2}.
-Our intuition is to use this ability to build a toxicity classifier.
-We prepare the input (context-response pair) as multi-turn conversation between two users and prompt the model to respond with a `yes' or `no' if it is \textit{safe} to generate the next turn in the conversation.
-As LLMs exhibit non-deterministic behavior while generating responses, relying on the decoded output of the model to predict `yes' or `no' is not an effective strategy.
-Instead, we obtain the log-likelihoods of obtaining `yes' and `no' as responses.
-We compute probabilities from these log-likelihoods using the softmax function to determine the prediction result~\cite{Schick2021SelfDiagnosisAS}.
-We determine an input sample as toxic if the prediction is determined as `no' ($P(`no\textrm'|prompt) \geq 0.5$), \ie unsafe to generate the next turn in the conversation.
-Figure~\ref{fig:instruction_filter} shows the prompts for the \IdeaTwo approach.
+\textit{Refusal approach.} We use a safety-aligned LLM to identify toxic samples.
+Such models typically reply to problematic prompts with refusal messages~\cite{touvron2023llama2}, \eg \textit{`I apologize, but I cannot fulfill your request...'}.
+We leverage this behavior to build a toxicity classifier.
+Given a context–response pair formatted as a multi-turn conversation, we ask the model to answer `yes' or `no' on whether it is \textit{safe} to generate the next turn.
+We compute the log-likelihoods for both tokens and convert them to probabilities via softmax~\cite{Schick2021SelfDiagnosisAS}.
+We label an input as toxic if the model predicts `no' ($P(`no\textrm'|prompt) \geq 0.5$), \ie it is unsafe to generate the next turn.
+Figure~\ref{fig:instruction_filter} in the Appendix shows the prompt for the \IdeaTwo approach.